nuclearcheesecake/numerical-analysis-in-sas/README.md

   <img width="350p" src="https://github.com/nuclearcheesecake/numerical-analysis-in-sas/blob/master/Misc/SAS.png">
 </p>

-See the www.sas.com for more information on SAS<sup>®</sup>-related products.
+See www.sas.com for more information on SAS<sup>®</sup>-related products, since this repository will focus on the mathematics and is not affiliated with the SAS Institute.
+The SAS Institute has a few interesting online courses for beginners.

 ## 1 - Root-finding techniques